MikeGawi/ePiframe_plugin/docs/TUTORIAL.md

 * Such amount of data needs a huge storage attached to Rasberry Pi
 * There may be some limitations on hosting site that can timeout or just hang the process

 Problematic, right?
 Especially when ePiframe works on Raspberry Pi Zero, so ePiframe just gathers the data (i.e. ID, creationtime, etc.) from this source, gets all needed parameters and works on the list.
-If it randomly picks the photo from this source *only then* downloads it and process.
+If it randomly picks the photo from this source *only then* downloads it and processes.

 It works for Google Photos where there is a huge number of photos to download and we get only the one we want.
 For local storage source it's different because we already have photos on the storage and we just want to pick/copy the one we want to process and display on frame.

 This step should be number 3. as it's executed after [Step 3: Photo list](#step-3-photo-list) but let's keep it here to stay in the source context.

-The plugin base class method to overwrite is [```add_photo_source_get_file```](https://github.com/MikeGawi/ePiframe_plugin/blob/master/docs/SETUP.md#adding-new-photo-source-file-retrieving-method) and it should return photo final filename, best if it would contain an extension.
+The plugin base class method to overwrite is [```add_photo_source_get_file```](https://github.com/MikeGawi/ePiframe_plugin/blob/master/docs/SETUP.md#adding-new-photo-source-file-retrieving-method) and it should return photo final filename, best if it contains an extension.

 So this method should _retrieve the file_ and return the full path of the downloaded photo with extension.
 In the case of our plugin files are already in the local destination path so we need to recognize file type and copy it to target path for processing.
 As getting file extension is hard (some sources like Google Photos provide image [MIME type](https://en.wikipedia.org/wiki/MIME) that is indicating the right format) there are some ePiframe methods in [Convert Manager](https://github.com/MikeGawi/ePiframe/blob/master/modules/convertmanager.py) module to do that.